Tips On Moving To Milwaukee, WI: Ultimate Relocation Guide

 Yeah, it gets cold.
 In January the 24-hour average temperature will be 22 degrees.

-In fact, Milwaukee has the second-coldest average annual temperate of the 50 largest cities in the United States.
-So you’ll definitely need a heated apartment.
+In fact, Milwaukee has the second-coldest average annual temperature of the 50 largest cities in the United States–so you’ll definitely need a heated apartment.

 Surprisingly, the highs in July can get above 90 degrees!
 You should probably look into a place with AC, though it isn’t as vital as heating.